Please see below for frequently asked questions relating to ANZSOG’s Executive Fellows Program.

 10. What is the time commitment of the program?

-Participants benefit from lively, interactive online sessions, including online sprints and offline reflection which can be done at their own pace – which maximise the positive impact on their workplace.
+You will benefit from lively, interactive online sessions, including online sprints and offline reflection which can be done at your own pace – which maximise the positive impact on your workplace.

 11. Can I self-fund my participation if my agency won’t fund?